 Tips and Tools to Help You Get More Sleep

 Do you stay up late and then either sleep in or just don’t get enough sleep, period?
+Do you know you need to get more sleep, but can’t seem to fall asleep early enough?
 Where are my fellow night owls?
 Raise your hand if you’re part of the cool kids club!

 Why You Need to Get a Good Night’s Sleep

 I definitely need to get better about setting up a sleep schedule for myself because I know how important sleep is to my overall health.
 I mean, we all KNOW we need to get more sleep each night, right?
 But do you know WHY we need that certain amount of sleep and HOW it plays a factor in our waistlines and in our overall wellness?
 Feel free to hop over to this blog post to read more about some of the reasons why you need to get a good night’s sleep.

 And yes, I know it’s easy to say “get more sleep”, but with our busy schedules, the amount of time we spend watching television, mindlessly surfing the internet and zoning out on social media sites, it’s not always easy to see sleep as a priority.
 But the benefits of getting 7-9 hours of sleep and the effects this has on our ability to maintain a healthy weight do add up.